 You can contract me to write a much shorter nonfiction book proposal.
 The proposal would include an attention-grabbing introduction, information about you as an author that is appealing for agents and publishers, and sample chapter material.
 I used to work in editorial for a commercial nonfiction publisher, so I know what makes a good proposal.
 Of course I cannot guarantee you a publishing deal, but you can shop this to agents after the proposal is written.
 Once you get a book deal, I would have the option of ghostwriting the full book through your publisher's contract.

 I write for a company called StoryTerrace, which makes it easy for people to have their memoir or biography ghostwritten at an affordable rate.
 You can choose the length (compact, complete, novella, or custom), and they will bind it up for you.
 If you like this option, I can be your writer!
 And if you choose a different StoryTerrace writer, please do me a favor and mention that I referred you.
 I get a commission from them when I bring in projects.

 More About How I Work

 - I can do in-person interviews in New York City, or over video chat or phone at no cost.
-I will travel if you're willing to pay expenses.
+I'll travel if you're willing to pay expenses.

 - I am an independent contractor.
-When you hire me, you are entering into contract with my company, Brittany Goss, LLC.
+When you hire me, you're entering into contract with my company, Brittany Goss, LLC.

 - I use QuickBooks to invoice clients.
-You can pay me online using ACH transfer or credit card, and I'll absorb the fees.
+This makes it easy to pay online using a no-fee ACH transfer!